pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 There are few claims stronger than the assertion of a causal relationship and few claims more contestable.
 A naive world model - rich with tenuous connections and non-sequiter implications is characteristic of conspiracy theory and idiocy.
 On the other hand, a refined and detailed knowledge of cause and effect - characterised by clear expectations, plausible connections and compelling counterfactuals, will steer you well through the buzzing, blooming confusion of the world.

+Propensity scores are the probability of receiving a treatment status (smoker/non-smoker, divorced/married) for each individual in the population under study.
+The propensity for treatment helps analyse the impact of each such treatment status over and above the other available statuses.
 In this notebook we will explain and motivate the usage of propensity scores in the analysis of causal inference questions.
 Our focus will be on the manner in which we (a) estimate propensity scores and (b) use them in the analysis of causal questions.
 We will see how they help avoid risks of selection bias in causal inference __and__ where they can go wrong.
 This method should be comfortable for the Bayesian analyst who is familiar with weighting and re-weighting their claims with information in the form of priors.
 Propensity score weighting is just another opportunity to enrich your model with knowledge about the world.
 We will show how they can be applied directly, and then indirectly in the context of debiasing machine learning approaches to causal inference.

 We will illustrate these patterns using two data sets: the NHEFS data used in _Causal Inference: What If_ {cite:t}`hernan2020whatif`, and a second patient focused data set analysed in _Bayesian Nonparametrics for Causal Inference and Missing Data_ {cite:t}`daniels2024bnp`.
 The contrast between non-parametric BART models with simpler regression models for the estimation of propensity scores and causal effects will be emphasised.